 Carole said "I want to have a wonderful marriage and children whom I may love and make a fuss over long after the movies are gone."
 She wrote about their romance in her book Four Jills In A Jeep and the wedding was recreated in the 1944 film.
 The newlyweds had no honeymoon because Carole traveled to North Africa three days after the wedding to perform for the troops.
 Tommy was stationed overseas during most of their marriage so they spent very little time together.
 She wrote to him every day they were apart and kept six photos of him in her bedroom.
 Tommy hated her Hollywood lifestyle and wanted her to give up her career to become a housewife.

 When their marriage started to fall apart Carole attempted suicide.
 The couple separated in October 1944 and were divorced the following year.
 Carole always considered Tommy the great love of her life.
 In an interview she said "No woman ever loved a man more than I loved Tommy Wallace.
 And Tommy loved me, too.
 All my life, above all the rest, I want to remember that."
 Tommy married his second wife JoAnne Doherty in 1946.
 They moved to England and had two sons.
 He served in the Air Force during the Korean war and later worked for Goodyear.
-Tragically on November 16, 1968 Tommy died in an accidental shooting at the age of fifty-one.
+Tragically on November 16, 1968 Tommy committed suicide in Venezuela at the age of fifty-one.